Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 This camp is on an island that had mostly burned and is growing back to brush.
 But there an open area with enough space to pitch a tent.
-The wind was howling so hard that we put rocks on all the stakes and, for the first time, felt the need to pitch the guy lines.
+The wind was howling so hard that we put rocks on all the stakes and, for the first time, felt the pitched the guy lines.
 Of course, when bug time came, the wind died.

 ![Ben standing near tent on a fire-scarred island on Shelley Lake 2025-08-14 19:36](./attachments/202508141936-000.jpeg "Ben standing near tent on a fire-scarred island on Shelley Lake 2025-08-14 19:36")

 Curried rice and bacon for dinner.

-When I dug my cat hole, I saw a very thin layer of organic matter over carbon from the last fire, then a few inches of soil, and then another layer of carbon, then mineral soil.
+When I dug my cat hole, I turned over a thin layer of organic matter that was over carbon from the last fire, then a few inches of soil, and then another layer of carbon, then mineral soil.
 I wonder, how long ago was the fire that produced the lower layer of carbon?

-The portages are taking longer more than we expected.
+The portages are taking longer than we expected.
 In retrospect, the Horse/Mile/Basswood Falls portage was relatively easy because, once we had our load on, it was just a matter of plodding.
 The portages over the last few days have required more careful attention.
-The landings, usually on both sides, tend to be narrow which requires a bow on approach and and bow out departure, which requires a great deal of fiddling to get the stern paddler (me) and our packs out of the canoe or the packs and the bow paddler into it.
+The landings, usually on both sides, tend to be narrow which requires a bow on approach and and bow out departure, which requires a great deal of fiddling to get the stern paddler (me) and our packs out of the canoe, or the packs and the bow paddler into the canoe.

 [index](#index)